Updated on 3 May 2022

 - What Does it Mean for Logistics Companies?

-In 2019, worldwide spending on blockchain solutions was at 2.7 billion; before 2022, this number is expected to climb all the way to 11.7 billion (DHL and Accenture, 2018).
-Blockchain has been one of the most steadily increasing industry-reshaping global logistics trends through the last few years, and its rise shows no signs of stopping.
+In 2019, worldwide spending on blockchain solutions was at 2.7 billion; before 2022, this number is expected to climb all the way to 11.7 billion.
+Blockchain has been one of the most steadily increasing industry-reshaping global logistics trends over the last few years, and its rise shows no signs of stopping.

 As data becomes more and more crucial to optimize logistics operations, so do the security risks and efficiency challenges associated with processing data through the 3PL industry.
-To address this need for solutions, logistics technology trends in 2021 will likely be characterized by the success of companies like Koopman Logistics, a Dutch company that uses the bitcoin blockchain to regulate the logistics of automotive delivery.
-Koopman is the first company to deliver automotive vehicles through an entirely paperless, data-driven system (Daley, 2019).
-In 2021, expect more logistics companies to cut out waste with blockchain processes.
+To address this need for solutions, logistics technology trends in 2022 will likely be characterized by the success of companies like Koopman Logistics, a Dutch company that uses the bitcoin blockchain to regulate the logistics of automotive delivery.
+Koopman is the first company to deliver automotive vehicles through an entirely paperless, data-driven system.
+In 2022, expect more logistics companies to cut out waste with blockchain processes.

 2. E-Commerce Logistics

-The e-commerce boom that has been shaping the logistics industry in 2021 was developing for several years before the COVID-19 situation skyrocketed online purchasing.
-E-commerce logistics are projected to be worth US$ 524.1 billion by 2025 (Business Wire, 2019).
-According to recent polling conducted by Peerless Research Group (PGR), 10% of respondents saw their company’s e-commerce channel grow by 60% or more since the pandemic began.
-Additionally, a combined 28% of respondents saw e-commerce growth of 40% or more in the same time period (Michel, 2020a).
+The e-commerce boom that has been shaping the logistics industry in 2022 was developing for several years before the COVID-19 situation skyrocketed online purchasing.
+E-commerce logistics are projected to be worth US$ 524.1 billion by 2025.
+According to a recent poll conducted by Peerless Research Group (PGR), 10% of respondents say their company’s e-commerce channel grow by 60% or more since the pandemic began.
+Additionally, a combined 28% of respondents saw e-commerce growth of 40% or more in the same time period.

 3. Reverse Logistics

-Related to the rise in e-commerce is the need for good reverse logistics management in 2021.
+Related to the rise in e-commerce is the need for good reverse logistics management in 2022.
 Reverse logistics includes all the value-added services that companies provide after the point of sale.
-This includes post-sale services such as returns, refurbishment, repairs, reselling, and recycling services (Supply Chain Game Changer, 2021).
+This includes post-sale services such as returns, refurbishment, repairs, reselling, and recycling services.
 The reverse logistics supply chain is expected to be worth US$ 603.9 billion by 2025, with a CAGR of 4.6% between 2018 and 2025.
-In the growing Latin American market, the CAGR is projected to reach 17.9% by 2025 (Sawant & Sonpimple, 2019).
+In the growing Latin American market, the CAGR is projected to reach 17.9% by 2025.

 Currently, sellers are fighting to stay competitive in the e-commerce era by offering fast and free return shipping.
-With up to 30% of e-commerce products being returned compared to the 9% typical of traditional brick-and-mortar stores, good reverse logistics management is crucial to protect profits (Saleh, 2019).
+With up to 30% of e-commerce products being returned compared to the 9% typical of traditional brick-and-mortar stores, good reverse logistics management is crucial to protect profits.

-In 2020, return delivery costs were estimated to reach US $550 billion (Mazareanu, 2021).
-With returns making up as much as 50% of some e-commerce seller total shipments, good reverse logistics management will become an even bigger part of the logistics and supply chain industries.
+In 2020, return delivery costs were estimated to reach US $550 billion.
+With returns making up as much as 50% of some e-commerce sellers’ total shipments, good reverse logistics management will become an even bigger part of the logistics and supply chain industries.

 4. Digital Training Solutions

 Though the beginning of the novel coronavirus pandemic raised concerns about disruptions in supply chains, the associated e-commerce created unprecedented new demands.
-For example, Amazon hired 175,000 temporary workers at the beginning of the pandemic and has hired 2,800 new workers every day since July 2020 (Kaur, 2020).
+For example, Amazon hired 175,000 temporary workers at the beginning of the pandemic and has hired 2,800 new workers every day since July 2020.

 To cope, Amazon embraced digital training methods to handle the major onboarding challenges this 2020 hiring spree posed.
-The e-commerce giant employs 1,000 technology professionals who create digital tools to automate the recruiting, hiring, and training processes (Kaur, 2020).
+The e-commerce giant employs 1,000 technology professionals who create digital tools to automate the recruiting, hiring, and training processes.
 As more millennials enter the workforce, they bring their technological habits along with them.
-Modern warehouse workers are used to the interactivity and ease-of-use they associate with their cell phones and other devices, and respond well to digital training (Robinson, 2018).
+Modern warehouse workers are used to the interactivity and ease of use they associate with their cell phones and other devices and respond well to digital training.
 Digital training can be an excellent companion to a modern blue-collar workplace.

 You can avoid the failures caused by insufficient training and onboarding practices by requesting a free demo and consultation for digital training options in your warehouse.

-In 2021, engaging your workforce through interactive and motivating productivity boosters like gamification is a great way to enhance warehouse worker training and boost productivity (MacPherson, 2020).
-Gamification offers employees stimulating skills practice with real-time feedback that inspires and guides them towards improved performance (Bjorkqvist, 2020).
+In 2022, engaging your workforce through interactive and motivating productivity boosters like gamification is a great way to enhance warehouse worker training and boost productivity.
+Gamification offers employees stimulating skills practice with real-time feedback that inspires and guides them towards improved performance.
 It makes the work into a kind of video game or digital challenge that the workers can interact with to understand and build up their skill level.
 Additionally, gamification can be integrated into real warehouse processes and digital tools to track employees’ speed, accuracy, and progress over time.
-Gamification techniques can even reward workers with positive reinforcement like virtual badges, automated messages of encouragement, and easy-to-understand feedback about their performance (Bjorkqvist, 2020).
+Gamification techniques can even reward workers with positive reinforcement like virtual badges, automated messages of encouragement, and easy-to-understand feedback about their performance.
 Two major benefits of gamification are:

 - Constant real-time evaluation of skills, knowledge, and productivity ensures workers and management have easy access to hard data tracking the worker’s performance.
-This means there are fewer surprises during employee review periods and leaders can intervene early and often to ensure employees have the training they need to succeed (MacPherson, 2020).
+This means there are fewer surprises during employee review periods and leaders can intervene early and often to ensure employees have the training they need to succeed.

 6. Elastic Logistics

 In the industry 4.0 era, responsiveness to unexpected consumer demands can make or break a supply chain strategy.
-As a result, 2021 supply chains need to be ready to expand or shrink capacity depending on an ever-changing demand of industry variables (Shih, 2020).
-This practice is called “elastic logistics,” and it is one of the most crucial logistics and supply chain management trends in 2021.
+As a result, 2022 supply chains need to be ready to expand or shrink capacity depending on an ever-changing demand of industry variables.
+This practice is called “elastic logistics,” and it is one of the most crucial logistics and supply chain management trends in 2022.

 Elastic logistics highlights the benefit of using 3PL companies to react quickly to high-volume periods, since many 3PL companies use highly elastic temporary workforces to meet rising and falling production needs.
-With a projected worth of US$1,789.94 billion by 2027, 3PL companies have the flexible infrastructure and labor capacity to quickly take on warehousing and processing needs for online retailers (Sonpimple, 2020).
+With a projected worth of US$1,789.94 billion by 2027, 3PL companies have the flexible infrastructure and labor capacity to quickly take on warehousing and processing needs for online retailers.

 7. Warehouse Automation

-A 2019 report predicted the warehouse automation market will grow at a CAGR of 12.6% over the next five years, making automation one of the leading trends in supply chains in the foreseeable future (MH&L, 2019).
-Moreover, over 70% of blue-collar executives feel technology is the most significant factor impacting the future (Davis and Mathew, 2019).
+A 2019 report predicted the warehouse automation market will grow at a CAGR of 12.6% over the next five years, making automation one of the leading trends in supply chains in the foreseeable future.
+Moreover, over 70% of blue-collar executives feel technology is the most significant factor impacting the future.

-Warehouses are cutting costs by boosting their productivity and efficiency with pick and place technologies like robotic arms, automated guided vehicles (AGVs), and automated storage and retrieval (ASRS) (StartUs Insights, 2021).
+Warehouses are cutting costs by boosting their productivity and efficiency with pick and place technologies like robotic arms, automated guided vehicles (AGVs), and automated storage and retrieval (ASRS).
 Looking again at Amazon, the company is investing heavily in automation.
-It will likely save around $18 billion in warehousing operating costs in 2021, despite record hiring in 2020 (Hall, 2020).
-Beyond the warehouse, automated vehicles will become more popular for on-demand businesses, reducing overall delivery costs by up to 40% (Dekhne, Hastings, Murnane & Neuhaus, 2019).
+It will likely save around $18 billion in warehousing operating costs in 2022, despite record hiring in 2020.
+Beyond the warehouse, automated vehicles will become more popular for on-demand businesses, reducing overall delivery costs by up to 40%.

 8. IoT – Internet of Things

-According to McKinsey, investment in warehouse automation will continue to grow 3-5% by 2025, with the pharmaceutical logistics industry investing as much at 8-10% in that time (Dekhne, Hastings, Murnane & Neuhaus, 2019).
-Accurate and optimized data management will be one of the most vital logistics industry trends in 2021.
+According to McKinsey, investment in warehouse automation will continue to grow 3-5% by 2025, with the pharmaceutical logistics industry investing as much as 8-10% in that time.
+Accurate and optimized data management will be one of the most vital logistics industry trends in 2022.
 This is where the Internet of Things (IoT) comes in.

 Companies will need more and better-embedded software to quickly develop data transformations to ensure good logistics and transportation management.
 IoT connects the multiple physical devices logistics companies use to digitally monitor and transfer data.